 Stay tuned for a detailed rundown of Troy’s pedal boards in our upcoming blog series “Pedal Boards”

-Full interview and photo of Troy’s chosen pedal will be featured in the upcoming Stompbox Book, coming spring 2020.
+Full interview and photo of Troy’s chosen pedal will be featured in the upcoming Stompbox Book, coming summer 2020.

 Get on our newsletter for book updates.